 Are Dental Bridges Covered by Insurance?

-Yes, dental bridges are often covered by insurance.
-It’s common for dental insurance to pay 50% of the cost.
-If you don’t have dental insurance, we have affordable insurance options that we can suggest.
+Yes, and it’s common for dental insurance to pay 50% of the cost.
+If you don’t have dental insurance, we can suggest affordable insurance options for you.

-“When it comes to missing or damaged teeth there are several possible solutions from implants and crowns to brides.
+“When it comes to missing or damaged teeth, there are several viable solutions from implants and crowns to bridges.
 Although bridges aren’t always the best option for all patients, I still love them.
-And it’s not uncommon for our patients to select a bridge over an implant.
+And it’s not uncommon for our patients to choose them over implants.

-Bridges are great devices and they look and function extremely well.
-With recent advances in materials such as zirconia, bridges are even better than they used to be.
-For instance, with zirconia we’re now able to increase the length of the restoration which allows us to offer a bridge in more scenarios.”
+Bridges are great devices that look and function extremely well.
+With recent advances in materials, such as zirconia, bridges are even more efficient than they used to be because these materials enable us to increase the lifespan of the restoration.”

 Why Get a Bridge at Longmont Dental Loft?

-At Longmont Dental Loft you can be sure that you’re getting a dental bridge with a perfect fit that’s made to last.
-And with our state of the art technology you will have a convenient experience such as being able to get a digital scan (as opposed to using gummy impression material) and you can also have less dental appointments due to us being able to create same day bridges.
-If you need a dental bridge you can be sure that Dr. Hedrick and the rest of our team at Longmont Dental Loft will take good care of you.
+At Longmont Dental Loft, you can be sure you’re getting a dental bridge with a perfect fit that’s made to last.
+And our state-of-the-art technology provides convenience, such as digital scans instead of gummy impression material and fewer dental appointments because of same-day service.
+If you need a dental bridge, you can be sure that Dr. Hedrick and the rest of our team will take good care of you.